sancher6/dan-bot/README.md

 # dan-bot
-Funny bot that sends yo momma jokes and advice from api's
+Richard Bustamante
+## Description:
+Bot created for Slack to send yo momma jokes on command by pulling jokes from an API